Aditya-rgb/Networking-and-Servers/1 - Nginx Deployment/README.md

    - Tested the FLASK application on the following IP addresses:
      - http://127.0.0.1:5000
      - http://192.168.0.190:5000
-   - Run the code with:
+   - Ran the code with:
      ```bash
      python app.py
      ```